 I noted down his background and how Sohei became interested in sexual minorities.
 From my notes I read an artist collective important to Japanese contemporary art history – they are the Dumb Type.
 This artist collective was a cutting edge back in the late 80s and early 90s in Japanese contemporary art.
 Their multi-disciplinary approach to theatre, music, dance, architecture and computer programming has a great impact to Yamada Sohei because of their peculiar message addressing sexual minority issues in Japanese society.
 This lead Sohei to dedicate his studies in researching sexual minorities in Japan when he was just a sociology student.

 After conducting a meticulous study, Sohei’s research revealed the difficult situation of Japanese sexual minorities.
 The disturbing revelation from his data is the alarming figure of suicide cases among sexual minorities.
 He even said that in Japan the significant number of suicides among sexual minorities exceeds than the number of HIV/Aids victims.
-He identified the culprit of this growing figure as the prevalent hate speech against sexual minorities.
+He then identified the culprit behind this disturbing demography, it was none other than the prevalent hate speech against sexual minorities.

-I might have missed other important details from his talk because I believe he used some complicated language that my seat mates translating for me had difficulty finding equivalent words in English.
-Anyway, as we try to configure the words, Sohei proceeded by asking the question why freedom of expression is necessary and hate speech, although, is also considered as a form of freedom of speech is detrimental to the life and safety of minorities in Japanese society.
-He then introduced the concept of ‘Microaggression’ that was first coined by American psychiatrist Chester M. Pierce.
-Microaggression as a concept describes as “brief, everyday exchanges that send denigrating messages to certain individuals because of their group membership.”
-(Paludi, 2002) In other words, they are racial slurs or prejudiced remarks embedded in the everyday life, for instance, jokes and other common expressions.
-From my understanding, hate speech is expressed discreetly as a microaggression.
+I might have missed other important details from his talk because I believe he used some complicated language that my seatmates translating for me had difficulty finding equivalent words in English.
+Anyway, as we try to configure the words, Sohei proceeded by asking the question why freedom of expression is necessary and hate speech, for some, is also considered as a form of freedom of speech.
+And why hate speech is detrimental to the life and safety of minorities in Japanese society.
+He then introduced the concept of ‘Microaggression’ that was first coined by American psychiatrist Chester M. Pierce in 1970.
+Microaggression as a concept describes as, “brief, everyday exchanges that send denigrating messages to certain individuals because of their group membership.”
+(Paludi, 2002) In other words, they are racial slurs or prejudiced remarks embedded in the everyday life, for instance, jokes and other common mundane expressions.
+From my understanding, hate speech are mostly expressed discreetly as a microaggression.

 Considering that contemporary art failed to imagine a different form of expression that is neither minority and majority marking its impotence to change society.
-However, I believe that from this pessimism art has still the potential to realise an imagination that is optimistic – by finding new and different methodologies of art practices and exhibition making critical to the majority/minority binaries.
-This, of course, will require not only a rigorous research, as suggested by Prof. Sumitomo, but also a deep understanding to every aspect of knowledge production.
+However, I believe that from this pessimism, art has still the potential to realize an optimistic imagination – by finding new and different methodologies of art practices and exhibition-making that is critical to the majority/minority binaries.
+This, of course, will require not only a rigorous research, as suggested by Prof. Sumitomo, but also a deep understanding and or rethinking to every aspect of knowledge production.